Icon’s Coronavirus survey indicated that many conservators were in need of clarification of available Government support measures.

-This confirms Icon’s view that there is a notable need for further business support advice to help people navigate and access different support options and is a call for action that has featured continuously in our recent lobbying and advocacy work.
+This confirms Icon’s view that there is a notable demand for further business support advice to help people navigate and access different support options and is a call for action that has featured continuously in our recent lobbying and advocacy work.

 To help our members and the wider sector, we have compiled a digest of available support for businesses and freelancers below.